Eddie Hasha

-William Edward "Eddie" Hasha (died September 8, 1912) was an American motorcycle racer on board tracks early in the twentieth century.
+William Edward Hasha (died September 8, 1912) was an American motorcycle racer on board tracks early in the twentieth century.
 His death contributed to the demise of the board tracks.
 He was nicknamed the "Texas Cyclone" since he was from Waco, Texas, United States.

 Racing career

 Hasha began racing on board tracks in 1911 at Denver.
 He rode an 8-valve Indian motorcycle.
-In May 1911, Hasha attained a speed of 95 miles per hour (153 kilometres per hour) at the Playa del Rey, California, motordrome, setting a record for the mile.
+In May 1911, Hasha attained a speed of 95 mph at the Playa del Rey, California, motordrome, setting a record for the mile.
 In 1912, Hasha beat all of the established stars at the Los Angeles Motordrome, and set professional records in the process.
 He then headed from the western United States to the east.

 At one point Hasha went into a brief hiatus when he worked at a Harley-Davidson dealership in Dallas, having known Arthur Davidson as a close friend and business partner, who at one time loaned a racing motorcycle to Hasha in a 1910 race, defeating Bob Stubbs at Waco, Texas; he went back into motorcycle racing soon afterwards.